home biography contact works

 This poem has had a central role in Scandinavian culture.
 In Norway, it is the first psalm in the official psalm book used in public churches, a fact which indeed shows the poem’s prominent position in Norwegian culture.

-In the poem the whole Creation salutes God: the whale and the fish in the sea, dry bones and stones, even the unborn child in mother’s womb exalt God.
+In the poem the whole Creation salutes God: the whale and the fish in the sea, dry bones and stones, even the unborn child in mother’s womb exalts God.
 In the second half of the poem, Man is encouraged to live a virtuous life according to christian moral standards.
 The poem is in many ways a product of its time.
 In it we find both doomsday and Lutheran virtue ethics, which may seem quite irrelevant to most of us today.
 In spite of this, it was the poem’s important position in Norwegian culture, alongside a beautiful linguistic musicality, and powerful literary imagery which were decisive factors for putting the text to music.
 At the same time the text focuses on Man’s contact with nature and the elements, and in particular with all life in the sea.
-Additionally, it is almost as if the whole Creation and all life forms are referred to on equal terms in an existential symbioses – a quite modern feature of the text, now in a time of environmental protection and ecology.
+Additionally, it is more or less as if the whole Creation and all life forms are referred to on equal terms in an existential symbioses – almost as a holistic vision – a quite modern feature of the text, now in a time of environmental protection and ecology.

 In Vogt’s work there are three different Norwegian folk songs, which traditionally have been used to sing this poem.
 The composition is formed as a variation work.
 All sixteen strophes are presented chronologically with occasional intermezzi in the ensemble.
 The folk music element is emphasized through elaborate ornamentation in the solo part.
 The soloist may be a folk singer, just as well as a classically trained singer.

 The work was commissioned by conductor Lars-Erik ter Jung, and had its world premiere with the TerJung Ensemble during the ULTIMA Festival in Oslo in September 2020.
-It is recorded by them and published by the label FABRA, and is available on all music streaming services.
+It is recorded by them and published by the label FABRA, and is available on all streaming platforms.

 Die liebe Farbe; Cello & Piano (2005)